murraju/knife-hadoop/README.md

-Knife UCS (beta)
+Knife Hadoop (beta)
 ===============

-This is a Chef Knife plugin for Cisco UCS.
-This plugin gives knife the ability to provision, list, and manage Cisco UCS.
-It leverages UCSlib (http://github.com/murraju/ucslib).
+This is a Chef Knife plugin for Hadoop.
+This plugin gives knife the ability to provision, list, and manage Hadoop.
+As of now:

+1. Only HDFS apis are supported using the ruby webhdfs gem: https://github.com/kzk/webhdfs
+2. MapReduce management is in development with a wrapper gem using JRuby: http://github.com/murraju/mapredlib

 # Installation #